leewardbound/hailwhale/readme.rst

 HailWhale
 =========
 **STATUS UPDATE**
-HailWhale is still in VERY active development.
-I make improvements almost every single day.
+HailWhale is still in development.
 But for the most part, the readme and the core docs are TERRIBLY out of date.

-This project is getting exponentially more powerful by the minute.
-We already support shit this readme never even dreamed of -- auto optimizing, pixel encryption, fuzzy decision making and tons more.
+These things move fast.

 If you need hand holding, get out and go home.
 This project isn't for you yet.